gnkz/RSS-discord-bot/README.md

 - `!harbinger #id`: Checks if the raccoon with `#id` is a harbinger
 - `!angellevel #id`: Checks the level of the angel with `#id`
 - `!sacrifices #address`: Checks how many sacrifices the `#address` user has made
+- `!sacrifices`: Checks the total sacrifices that have been made

 ## Configuration